messagemedia/messages-ruby-sdk/DOCUMENTATION.md

 | 404 | Not Found |	The resource does not exist |
 | 50X | Internal Server Error | An error occurred with our API |

-To view the full list https://github.com/messagemedia/messages-ruby-sdk/wiki/HTTP-Status-Codes
+To view the full list visit: https://github.com/messagemedia/messages-ruby-sdk/wiki/HTTP-Status-Codes

 ## Information